AnthonyLRoy/TinyControlBoard/docs/power-sequencing.md

 Current sequence:

 1. power LED state is set to `TURNING_ON`,
-2. 3V3 relay is enabled with a 1000 ms delay,
+2. `BootDiagnosticLeds::begin()` lights the eight diagnostic LEDs,
-3. DAC relay is enabled with a 1500 ms delay,
+3. 3V3 relay is enabled with a 1000 ms delay, then its diagnostic pair is extinguished,
-4. output stage relay is enabled with a 1500 ms delay,
+4. DAC relay is enabled with a 1500 ms delay, then its diagnostic pair is extinguished,
-5. Raspberry Pi relay is enabled with a 1000 ms delay,
+5. output-stage relay is enabled with a 1500 ms delay, then its diagnostic pair is extinguished,
-6. `BootDiagnosticLeds::begin()` lights the eight diagnostic LEDs to show that the staged power-on sequence is in progress,
+6. Raspberry Pi relay is enabled with a 1000 ms delay,
 7. firmware waits up to 60 seconds for Pi heartbeat,
 8. if heartbeat received: `BootDiagnosticLeds::stageSuccess(BootStage::RpiComms)` extinguishes the final diagnostic pair,
 9. if timeout: `BootDiagnosticLeds::stageFailure(BootStage::RpiComms)` flashes the final diagnostic pair at about 3 Hz,